grcjamezz/gridcoinweb/README.md

 Dependencies
 ============
-**gridcoinweb** has been developed and tested on Debian Linux, but should work anywhere the necessary Python packages are available.
+**gridcoinweb** has been developed and tested on Debian Linux, but should work anywhere the necessary Python packages are available (it has been tested inside Windows 10 Bash/WSL).
 It will work with either Python 3 or 2.7.

 **gridcoinweb** requires the following dependencies:

 * flask - (python3-flask or python-flask Debian package)
 * requests - (python3-requests or python-requests Debian package)

-Bundled version of [bootstrap](http://getbootstrap.com) and [jquery](http://jquery.com) are included.
+Bundled versions of [bootstrap](http://getbootstrap.com) and [jquery](http://jquery.com) are included.

 Usage